RSingh-07/MERN_STACK/README.md

 ---

-## 📚 What’s Next

-- Practice built-in modules like fs, path, os
-- Learn to use npm and install external packages
-- Build a simple HTTP server using the `http` module
-- Learn and use Express.js for APIs and routing

----

 ## 🙋‍♀️ About Me

 I'm Riya Singh, a CSE undergraduate passionate about backend and full-stack web development.
 This Node.js folder is my first step into the MERN Stack journey.
 Stay tuned as I update this repository with more concepts and projects.